 * This herbal prescription when prepared into a medicinal wine and properly aged will produce about a gallon of very potent wine that will last the user about 60-90 days.

-This is a very potent and affective prescription and we guarantee its efficacy.
+This is a very potent and affective prescription.

 General Yang Sen's Spring Wine | Taoist Sexology's Supreme Elixir